 - Transfer the pearl barley into a shallow non-stick pan, wide enough to hold the pearl barley in a single layer so that they roast evenly.

 - Roast the pearl barley over medium heat, tossing occasionally.
 Break the pearl barley up with a small spatula or spoon if they are clumping up.
 When you start to smell the roasted flavour, turn the heat down to medium-low and toss the pearl barley more frequently, until they have turned into a dark brown colour.
-This will take about 10 minutes.
+This will take about 10 to 20 minutes

-- Place 1 litre of water in a large pot and bring to boil.
-Add in the roasted pearl barley, turn down the heat, and simmer for 30 minutes with the pot lid ajar.
-(See Naggy Note)
+- Stir in ¼ cup roasted pearl barley into 1 litre of water in a 2-litre pot and bring to a boil.
+Turn down the heat, and simmer for 30 minutes with the pot lid ajar.

 - Recipe adapted from La Fuji Mama